bachue/slides-for-diff-rb18-rb19/README.md

-# Slides for *From Ruby 1.8 to 1.9, Practical Way*
+# Slides for *"From Ruby 1.8 to 1.9, Practical Way"*

 ### By Bachue Zhou